durgapavani18/durgapavani/README.md

 🎓 B.Tech Student | Artificial Intelligence & Machine Learning
 📍 Dhanekula Institute of Engineering and Technology (Affiliated to JNTUK)

-I am an undergraduate student specializing in Artificial Intelligence and Machine Learning.
+I am Durga Pavani, a passionate and driven undergraduate student specializing in Artificial Intelligence and Machine Learning.
 I am passionate about building intelligent systems, solving real-world problems using data, and continuously improving my technical and analytical skills.
+Alongside this, I am actively strengthening my foundation in Data Structures and Algorithms to enhance my problem-solving skills and coding efficiency.

 🌱 Currently learning:
 - Python, Java